 Meanwhile, the number of consumers stays largely constant and the average amount of goods and services available per person will shrink – if productive structures, that is output per hour, hours worked and labor force participation stay constant.
 The question then is: Where will all the wealth come from?

-One of the world’s fastest aging countries, Germany risks losing 15% of its GDP per capita by 2035.
+One of the world’s fastest aging countries, Germany risks losing 15% of its GDP per capita by.
 Both the US and the UK, while aging slower than Germany, will experience a decline of approximately 10% in the average well-being, according to our calculations.
-Having reached a demographic slowdown around 2030, Japan is roughly in line with the US and UK before its GDP per capita will see similar declines as Germany between 2035 and 2045 (see graph below).
+Having reached a demographic slowdown around, Japan is roughly in line with the US and UK before its GDP per capita will see similar declines as Germany between and (see graph below).
 SO WHAT TO DO?

 Societies have three options to fend off the cost of aging.
 One is work longer; two is increase the productivity of workers; or three plug the demographic drain with formerly marginalized groups: women, the elderly and immigrants.
 But unless we make use of these options, the effects of aging will decrease the amount of goods and services available for consumption.